 Address: 1015 Morrill Hall, Ames IA

 In the Textiles and Clothing Museum, students engage in hands-on activities while learning via visual and kinesthetic cues.
 The teaching collection is amassed, documented, preserved, and then interpreted and shown by the place.

 Students, academics, and academic researchers can use historical data, and it is also made available to the general public through exhibits and other forms of programs.

 Its 9,000-item collection includes apparel, fabrics, accessories, and other dress-related objects dating from the 18th century.

 6. Visit the historical Farm House Museum

 The oldest structure on the Iowa State University campus in Ames, Iowa, is the Knapp–Wilson House.
 As part of the model farm that would become Iowa State University, this home was erected between 1861 and 1865.
-In 1964, it received the honor of being named a National Historic Landmark.
+In 1964, it was honored to be named a National Historic Landmark.

 The Iowa State Agricultural College and Model Farm’s initial structure was constructed in the 1860s.
 Over 6,000 items of Victorian-era ornamental art and antiques.

 See Related: Best Iowa Family Vacations to Take This Year

 7. Enjoy a show at the Stephens Auditorium